 This publication explains who qualifies for the credit for the elderly or the disabled and how to figure this credit.
 The maximum credit available is \$1,125.
-You may be able to claim this credit if you are 65 or older, or if you retired on permanent and total disability.
+You may be able to take this credit if you are 65 or older, or if you retired on permanent and total disability.

 Ordering publications and forms.
-To order free publications and forms, call our toll-free telephone number 1-800-TAX-FORM (1-800-829-3676).
+To order free publications and forms, call 1-800-TAX-FORM (1-800-829-3676).
 If you have access to TDD equipment, you can call 1-800-829-4059.
 See your tax package for the hours of operation.
 You can also write to the IRS Forms Distribution Center nearest you.
 Check your income tax package for the address.